-See docs.moodle.org - Page for more information >>
+See docs.moodle.org - Calendar for more information >>

-See docs.moodle.org - Sharing cart for more information (See the section on Operation) >>
+See docs.moodle.org - Chat for more information >>

-See docs.moodle.org - URL for more information >>
+See docs.moodle.org - Feedback for more information >>